SpocWiki/_public/schema.org/predicate/Relations/has/has_sub_organization.md

 - [ #has/_sub_organization :: Organization ] or
 - [ has_sub_organization :: Organization ]

 A relationship between two organizations where the first includes the second, e.g., as a subsidiary.
-See also: the more specific &#x27;department&#x27; property.
+See also: the more specific 'department' property.

 Relation describes that:
 [ #has_/domain  :: Organization ]